Ashley Young: UEFA Euro 2012

-2017–2018
+2018 World Cup

 After not being called up to the national team for almost four years, Young was recalled by Gareth Southgate for the upcoming friendly matches against Germany and Brazil on 2 November 2017.
 He featured in the latter game on 14 November, coming on for Ryan Bertrand in the 80th minute, seeing out a 0–0 draw.

 Young was named in Southgate's 23-man squad for the 2018 FIFA World Cup.
 He was England's first-choice left-back in Russia, playing the entirety of their first two group matches against Tunisia and Panama.
 With qualification for the knockout stage secure after winning both matches, Young was rested for the final game against Belgium, before returning for the round of 16 tie against Group H winners Colombia.
 That match went to extra time, but Young was replaced by Danny Rose 12 minutes into the additional period and played no part in the penalty shoot-out after the match finished as a 1–1 draw.
 England won 4–3 on penalties and progressed to a quarter-final against Sweden, against whom Young again played the full 90 minutes as England won 2–0, with Young providing the assist for Harry Maguire's opening goal from a corner.
 In the semi-final against Croatia, Young again started the match, but was again replaced by Rose at the start of extra time, with the score at 1–1 after 90 minutes.
 England ultimately lost the match 2–1 after extra time, and Young did not play in the third-place play-off against Belgium.

 Style of play

-Young has played in a variety of positions: though chiefly a winger, he has also experienced game-time as a forward – under Boothroyd at Watford and once under Van Gaal at Manchester United – as well as in a free role behind the striker for Aston Villa.
+Young has played in a variety of positions: though for most of his career chiefly a winger, he has also experienced game-time as a forward – under Aidy Boothroyd at Watford and once under Louis Van Gaal at Manchester United – as well as in a free role behind the striker for Aston Villa.

 During his later years at United, Young was re-invented as a defender, deployed as a left-sided full-back or wing-back.
 WhoScored's Martin Laurence stated in 2018 that "Luke Shaw can't get a kick at Manchester United and that is down to the form of Ashley Young, who has adapted to another new role superbly.
 Young is now proving to be an aggressive and intelligent defender, all while still offering a threat going forwards with his delivery into the box.
 On current form the 32-year-old shouldn't just make the cut, but be considered as England's first choice."
-On 12 September 2017 Young was being deployed as a right-back in a 3–0 win against Basel in the Champions League, assisting with the opening goal with a cross to Marouane Fellaini in the 35th minute, Young was also captain for the match.

-Ashley Young has courted controversy, having been accused of diving by the press and has been spoken to by former managers Sir Alex Ferguson and David Moyes about diving to gain an unfair advantage.
+Young has courted controversy, having been accused of diving by the press and has been spoken to by former managers Sir Alex Ferguson and David Moyes about diving to gain an unfair advantage.